greyweb/Automotive_retail_agent/README.md

 ---

-## ⚙️ How It Works
+## ⚙️ Architecture & Workflow

-The AI agent is orchestrated as a LangGraph state machine:
+The assistant is implemented as a LangGraph state machine:

 1. **Planner**
-   Analyzes user input and selected filters to decide whether to ask a clarifying question or proceed to search.
+   Determines whether to ask clarifying questions or proceed with a search.

 2. **SQL Generator**
-   Crafts a precise SQLite query based on conversation context and filter values.
+   Constructs a precise SQLite query based on user input and active filters.

 3. **SQL Executor**
-   Runs the generated query against `car_inventory.db`.
+   Executes the query against `car_inventory.db`.

 4. **Decider**
-   Checks whether results were returned:

-   * **Summarizer (Results Found):** Builds a rich summary of the best-matching vehicles.
+   * **Summarizer (Results Found):** Builds a detailed summary of matching vehicles.
-   * **No Results Handler (No Matches):** Offers friendly suggestions for adjusting the search.
+   * **No Results Handler (No Matches):** Suggests adjustments to your search criteria.

 ---